stakemura/codeiq/README.md

   * Implemented in Python 2.7
     * Depends on NetworkX and matplotlib
   * This program is now a supplemental code not the answer code.
-  * Visualize the substring network or generate its file (See command line option).
+  * Visualize the network diagram of the substrings (See command line option).

 #### [Q408: Longest word chain](https://codeiq.jp/ace/stakemura/q408)